andyzhangx/demo/debug/README.md

 vi $id.log
 ```

-### Q: How to get the k8s kubelet logs on linux agent?
+### Q: How to get k8s kubelet logs on linux agent?
 1. get the "CONTAINER ID" of "/hyperkube kubelet"
 ```
 docker ps -a | grep "hyperkube kubelet" | awk -F ' ' '{print $1}'